-Portofino had been on my list of Italian resorts to visit for a long time, but never had the chance to get there.
+Portofino had been on my bucket list of Italian resorts to visit for a long time, but never had the chance to get there.
 To be honest, that part of Liguria, Italy has never appealed to me.
-Yes, the Cinque Terre is along that same stretch of coast and I’ve not been there, either, and maybe for the same reason.
+Yes, the Cinque Terre is along that same stretch of coast and I’ve not been there, either, but I needed to get there.

 One reason I may not have been drawn to visit Portofino is the schlep you have to endure to get there.
 That actually may be its cachê, again, quite like St. Tropez.
 You have to really want to get there.
 You either go by train to Santa Margherita Ligure and trudge along by bus, which should take 18 minutes, but good luck in summer.
 Or from Santa Margherita, you go by taxi or boat.
 If you have friends in high places, you arrive by yacht.
-Or maybe it was because Portofino reminded me so much of St. Tropez that I couldn’t get excited about seeing it.
+Portofino reminded me so much of St. Tropez that I thought I should see it for myself.

 Invite to the Ligurian Coast

 Any rate, I was invited to stay with friends in Ruta, just on the other side of Genova.
 I hadn’t seen them in years, and didn’t know where Ruta was.
 But knowing it was just on the other side of Genova, meant it wasn’t a long journey from home.